Sol-cito/JavaWebPracticeProject/README.md

 - Install Mysql on my laptop (Window 10).
 - Add JDBC library in the project.
 - Create registration page and it needs to get more elaborate (I will be working on it tomorrow).

+##### 2020.09.30

+- Created DAO and Servlet to study and test those techniques.
+- Complete registration page.